Transparency

 Check the live contract surface and public artifacts.

-Use this page to verify what is live right now, how the mint flow is structured, and where to inspect the public artifacts yourself.
+Use this page to verify what is live right now, how the published mint path worked, and where to inspect the public artifacts yourself.

 This is not a promise of safety.
-It is a map of what you can inspect for yourself before and after minting.
+It is a map of what can be inspected directly in the contract, explorer, and repository.

 Current Live Surface